salsabilmislat/reading-notes/Read03.md

 # A short review Structure web pages with HTML

-1. **Wireframing**
+1. **Wire framing**

    + ***Definition***

    *is a practice used by UX designers which allows us to plan the information hierarchy of their design for a website, app, or product.
-This process focuses on how the designer or client wants the user to process information on a site.wireframing is also a great way of getting to know how a user interacts with your interface, through the positioning of buttons and menus on the diagrams.*
+This process focuses on how the designer or client wants the user to process information on a site.wire framing is also a great way of getting to know how a user interacts with your interface, through the positioning of buttons and menus on the diagrams.*

 2. ***HTML basics***